Russanandres/tilte/README.md

 ***1st argument is always your path***, so run script as `bash tilte.sh /home/$USER/Music/`.
 To check help manual, run `bash tilte.sh -h`
 To use tilte in current directory, run `bash tilte.sh .`
 To show all log while running, run script with `-v` or `--verbose`.
+You can run **EXPEREMENTAL** recurse renaming by `bash tilte.sh . -r`, all your files will be moved in start folder.

 ## Known bugs
 · mv cannot rename files with `/` or `\` in name, so tilte cannot rename them.
-· tilte can't accsess to folders.
-Please use it in single folder with all your music files or rerun for every folder.
+· ~~tilte can't accsess to folders.
+Please use it in single folder with all your music files or rerun for every folder.~~
 · tilte tries to rename photos and videos in your folder, so try to not store other type of media with music.

-WIP

 ## Tests results
 | Input data  | Normal mode time | Silent mode time |